 I’d venture to say that not too many people enjoy standing in line.
 That’s why they invented the Disney FastPass, right?
-If you have to wait in queue though, there are some constructive ways you can spend the time.
-There are things you can do while waiting in line at an amusement park.
-In particular, you probably want to know how to keep kids busy in line!
+If you’re waiting in line at Disney, there are some constructive ways you can spend the time.
+In particular, you probably want to know how to keep kids busy until you get to the front of the line!
 Here are my 12 ideas for the best use of waiting in line at Disney parks.

 Best Uses of Waiting in Line at Disney Parks